milla56/Lubomila-s-Password-Generator/README.md

 ## Installation

-Follow the link for the final version of the website [Password-Generator](https://milla56.github.io/Lubomila-s-Console-Finances/)
+Follow the link for the deployments website [Password-Generator](https://milla56.github.io/Lubomila-s-Password-Generator/)

 ## Usage
 The list shows what steps were made to complete the challenge: